python/cpython/Doc/using/cmdline.rst

    :option:`-d` multiple times.

-.. envvar:: PYTHONPARSER
+.. envvar:: PYTHONOLDPARSER

-   If this is set to ``new``, the new PEG parser is used.
-If it is set to ``old``, the old parser is used.
-Other values are ignored.
-See also the :option:`-p` option.
+   If this is set it is equivalent to specifying the :option:`-X` ``oldparser`` option.

 .. envvar:: PYTHONINSPECT